yuki-yano/fzf-preview.vim/README.md

 # fzf-preview.vim

-fzf-preview is a Neovim plugin that provides a preset for commands using fzf.
-It provides multiple resources and correspondingly powerful preview commands.
+fzf-preview is a Neovim plugin that provides collection of features to assist file management using fzf.
+It provides multiple presets of fzf and correspondingly powerful preview.

-This plugin can be easily extended in comparison to [fzf.vim](https://github.com/junegunn/fzf.vim).
+This plugin can be easily extended in comparison to [fzf.vim](https://github.com/junegunn/fzf.vim). e.g. Fugitive(launch git commands), bdelete(delete a selected buffer from the buffer list)
-For example, it works with Fugitive to launch git add, reset and patch.
-You can easily write settings such as bdelete a selected buffer from the buffer list.

-Starting with devicons as standard, it can also work with modern tools such as bat, rg, exa, etc.

-fzf-preview mainly uses a floating window in Neovim, but depending on the configuration it may also work in VIM, but I can't really recommend it.
+Neovim is highly recommended for this plugin because of its floating window system.

 ## Features